dielanDaBes/HaardFall/README.md

 ```
 Copy the output cascade.xml file from the data directory into your project for detection <br/>

-NOTE: For a fresh restart you may need to clear the info directory and remove the positives.vec file
+NOTE: For a fresh restart you may need to clear the info and data directories and remove the positives.vec file

 # Testing
 ``` sh